Mule: History

 Mules were used by armies to transport supplies, occasionally as mobile firing platforms for smaller cannons, and to pull heavier field guns with wheels over mountainous trails such as in Afghanistan during the Second Anglo-Afghan War.

 In the second half of the twentieth century, widespread use of mules declined in industrialised countries.
-The use of mules for farming and for transportation of agricultural products largely gave way to steam-, then diesel-powered, tractors and lorries.
+The use of mules for farming and for transportation of agricultural products largely gave way to diesel-powered tractors and transportation.

-On 5 May 2003 Idaho Gem, a mule foal cloned by nuclear transfer of cells from foetal material, was born at the University of Idaho in Moscow, Idaho.
-Neither an equid nor a hybrid animal had been cloned before.
+The first cloned equine was a mule foal, Idaho Gem, who was cloned by nuclear transfer of cells from foetal material, and was born at the University of Idaho in Moscow, Idaho, United States on May 5, 2003.
+Neither an equid nor a hybrid animal had been cloned before that time.